reaganb/cat/README.md

 ```
 ## The cat Python program

 The code inside the python program shows the basic functionalites that you can also do with the **cat** command.
-It can read file(s) and write/append into another file using the output of the cat command.
+It can read file(s) and  also write/append into another file using the output of the cat command.